Our Health and

 - Facilities maximized airflow in all buildings by increasing the ventilation rate and mixing as much outside air as possible and as weather conditions permit.

-- Mechanical ventilation systems will use improved filtration wherever possible.
+- Mechanical ventilation systems use improved filtration wherever possible.

 - In buildings that do not have re-circulating air systems, natural ventilation like opening windows, where it is possible and safe to do so, can be done to increase outdoor air dilution, weather permitting.
 Opening windows for long periods of time can have a negative impact on comfort and the effective operation of systems in buildings with centralized mechanical ventilation systems when the weather is very hot and humid, or in extreme cold.

-- For suspected or confirmed cases, ventilation is considered a critical component in mitigating exposure, and the Office of Facilities Management will implement plans to increase ventilation in buildings as needed.
+- For suspected or confirmed cases, ventilation is considered a critical component in mitigating exposure, and the Office of Facilities Management implements plans to increase ventilation in buildings as needed.
 Community members are expected to cooperate with any configuration or other changes needed to increase ventilation.

 UPDATES AND COMMUNICATION